How To Become A Digital Nomad (no matter your age!)

 Step 4 – Begin Your Journey TODAY

-It beautifully sums up the fact that you don’t have to alter every aspect of your life all in one go.
+You don’t have to alter every aspect of your life all in one go.

 Becoming a digital nomad doesn’t require you to pack up your belongings, head straight to the airport, jump on a flight and go to Jamaica without any idea of how you will actually make money.